 This is the point at which a chicken’s eggs (as opposed to the chicken) begin to grow in size from small/medium to large/extra large, which could continue until the chicken is 50 weeks of age, or almost one year.

-One bit of notable egg-laying information has little to do with the chicken and lots to do with the light.
+One bit of important egg-laying information has little to do with the chicken and lots to do with the light.
 Chickens need 12 full hours of light in which to lay an egg.
 As the dark days of winter roll around, they will lay less and less until they stop altogether.
 They will resume laying as spring and summer approach.

 During Which Years of a Chicken’s Life Do They Lay Eggs?